mrvisser/trimlib/README.md

 Suppose, for example, the `<test:section...>` tag is invoked with the attribute `rendered="javascript:false"`, the body tag will never be expanded.

-And that's all I have for now.
+For a more realistic demonstration of how TrimLib can be used, I developed it while writing a static social-networking mashup at [MrVisser.ca](http://www.mrvisser.ca), which will have more sophisticated use.

 If you have any questions or feedback, feel free to drop me a message!